-A practical currency and money guide to travel, living and doing business in Norfolk Island and the Australian dollar (AUD).
+Foreign exchange guide to Norfolk Island and the Australian dollar

 The official currency of Norfolk Island (country code: NF) is the Australian dollar, with symbol A$ and currency code AUD.